Easy Roasted Tomatillo Salsa Recipe

-The fresh tomatillos in this salsa are roasted in the oven, then pureed with peppers, onion quarters, seasonings and fresh cilantro.
-You can use it as a topping for tacos, enchiladas, burritos, taco salads or with tortilla chips for dipping.
-Quick and easy...it's as simple as that!
+The fresh tomatillos in this salsa are roasted in the oven, then pureed with peppers, onion quarters, select seasonings and fresh cilantro.
+You can use it as a topping for tacos, enchiladas, fish, burritos, taco salads or with tortilla chips for dipping.
+It’s quick and easy, it doesn’t get any better than that!

-- It's all in the prep for this recipe.
+- How do you make tomatillo salsa or salsa verde?
+It’s all in the prep for this recipe.
 Cut the jalapeno through the middle lengthwise and remove the seeds and membrane with a spoon.
 Remove the stem from the serrano pepper and jalapeno pepper.
 Doing so, will protect your hands from becoming contaminated with the oils that can harm your eyes.
 You can also wear gloves.

-- This salsa can be stored for 2-3 days before serving tightly covered in the refrigerator.
+- This salsa can be stored for 2-3 days before serving in an airtight container chilled in the refrigerator.

 - You may also like to try this recipe for Restaurant Style Salsa from The Chunky Chef.

 - 1 small sweet onion peeled and cut into quarters